isacre/frontend-coding-interview/README.md

 Hello!

 Thank you for the opportunity to interview with Clever.
-So far, the interview process has been clear, engaging, and enjoyable.
-I’m excited to continue getting to know the team and learn more about how I can contribute.
+So far, the interview process has been great.
+I’m excited to continue getting to know the team especially the guy in the green costume from Glassdoor 👽.

 ## 🚀 How to Run the App